KatsuteDev/Language-Board/README.md

-# Mobile Board
+# Language Board

-Use a mobile device as a desktop keyboard.
+Use language keyboards from a mobile device as a desktop keyboard and mouse.

 ### Contributing